 On May 17th, 2013, IU approved Policy IT-28 Cyber Risk Mitigation.
 This policy states that all units of IU must use the services provided by UITS to the greatest extent practicable.
-This policy has far-reaching impact on the computing environment at IU and one of the affected services provided by the SoIC units (CS, Informatics, and ILS) has been Virtual Machines (VMs).
+This policy has far-reaching impact on the computing environment at IU and one of the affected services provided by the SICE units has been Virtual Machines (VMs).
 Since UITS provides VM services for IU through their Intelligent Infrastructure (II), we are now obligated to use this service.
 The II VM hosting environment is extremely robust and feature-full so the only real impediment to using the service is the cost.
 The costs are in no way out of line for the level of service being provided, but it does present challenges for the school to support projects requiring VMs in a fair and equitable fashion.
 The purpose of this document is to give general information about the II VM service and the cost model supported by the school.

 Intelligent Infrastructure (II) VM Services

 II VMs are available in a variety of configurations and pricing models.
 Configurations up to 6 CPUs and 32 GB of memory are supported and pricing starts at around $355/year for a low-end VM.
 For details of the pricing model, please see the features and pricing link from the II Virtual Systems page.